AashitaK/AashitaK.github.io/_posts/2017-01-20-Plotting-Temperatures-NOLA.md

 share: true
 ---

 One of the things I love about New Orleans is its warm and optimistic weather.
-The bright and sunny days happen all year round, at times more often than I wish for.
-I let ```pandas``` and `matplotlib` tell the rest of the story and give a clear picture of the temperature trends in New Orleans over 2005-2015.
+The temperature trends in New Orleans over the period 2005-2015 is plotted using the python libraries ```pandas``` and `matplotlib` to give a clear picture:

 <figure>
   <img src = "{{ site.url }}/images/NOLATemp.png" alt = "Temperature graph">
   <figcaption>Temperature Trends in NOLA </figcaption>
 </figure>

-In the graph, the record highs and lows in the temperature over the period 2005-2014 are plotted as line graphs and then record breaking temperatures for the year 2015 are scattered as red and blue dots in the same graph.
+In the graph, the record highs and lows in the temperature over the period 2005-2014 are given as line graphs and the record breaking temperatures for the year 2015 are scattered as red and blue dots in the same graph.
 The idea and guidance for this exercise is taken from the online course [Applied Plotting, Charting & Data Representation in Python](https://www.coursera.org/learn/python-plotting) by University of Michigan on [coursera](https://www.coursera.org/).

-[The National Centers for Environmental Information (NCEI) Daily Global Historical Climatology Network (GHCN-Daily)](https://www1.ncdc.noaa.gov/pub/data/ghcn/daily/readme.txt) contains daily climate records from 12 stations near New Orleans.
+The data, viz daily climate records from 12 stations near New Orleans, used here can be found at [The National Centers for Environmental Information (NCEI) Daily Global Historical Climatology Network (GHCN-Daily)](https://www1.ncdc.noaa.gov/pub/data/ghcn/daily/readme.txt).

-The temperatures over the period Jan 01, 2005 to Dec 31, 2015 in the ready-to-use `csv` format can be found in my github repository [here](https://github.com/AashitaK/Plotting-Record-Temperatures).
+The temperatures over the period Jan 01, 2005 to Dec 31, 2015 in the ready-to-use `csv` format can also be found in my github repository [here](https://github.com/AashitaK/Plotting-Record-Temperatures).

 The `pandas` library is used to extract the temperature in Dataframes.
 Reading the data from the csv file into pandas dataframe:
 ```python
 import pandas as pd